What you need to know

 Airlines can apply for the airline cooperation agreements to be reauthorised before the current authorisation expires.

-Civil Aviation Act 2023 comes into effect on 5 April 2025.
+Civil Aviation Act 2023 came into force on 5 April 2025.

 Further information will be provided soon.
 This web page will be updated (around late April 2025) with guidelines on how to apply and the assessment framework we use.